Obamacare / ACA Subsidy Calculator

 In most states, there's an overlap between Medicaid and subsidy qualifications.

-Medicaid is harder to get in 10 states.
-In these states, you usually have to have a very low income and meet another requirement, like having a disability or being pregnant.
+Medicaid is harder to get in In these states, you usually have to have a very low income and meet another requirement, like having a disability or being pregnant.
 You can probably get marketplace subsidies at the lower end of the income spectrum in these states.

 How much does health insurance cost after ACA subsidies?